 I didn’t grow up traveling the world, but the moment I took my first trip abroad at 18 (England -woot!), I became obsessed.
 Much to the dismay of my mom at the time, a few months after my first trip abroad, I decided to study Spanish and live with a host family in Mexico during the summer.
 I grew increasingly fascinated with learning about other cultures, and this was only the beginning.

 In college, I majored in International Relations because of my love of the world and because I had absolutely no idea what I wanted to do for a career.
 Right after graduation, I took a solo backpacking trip through Western Europe to get a feel for my plan to pursue a career abroad.
 Instead, that trip taught me that though I have an intense passion for travel, I love my home state of Texas and didn’t want to live anywhere else.

-For the past 6 years, I’ve worked in a fast-paced, demanding corporate environment where I was the queen of overwhelm for 5 long years.
+For a decade, I’ve worked in a fast-paced, demanding corporate environment where I was the queen of overwhelm for several of those years.
 I clung to my precious vacation time and was known as someone who took advantage of every vacation hour to go somewhere new.

 After discovering some key inspirational women, I realized that I had been living my life for the next vacation, and that even though I was really good at traveling and taking a break from my career, I wasn’t happy in my normal life.
 I started a self-development journey that has helped me come out on the other side, finding happiness in my normal routine while still employed at this same job.